 ‘…wholly or mainly of a Christian character but which are appropriate to the family backgrounds, ages and aptitudes of the pupils.’
 Education Reform Act 1988

 We can deliver assemblies on a regular basis, including the major Christian festivals of Harvest, Christmas and Easter.
-We can also offer other topics at the request of the school.
+We also offer other topics at the request of the school.
 Our assemblies are multi-layered and universal in application.
 We offer free Gideons bibles to schools.

 This short clip is from a Birmingham City Council film which exemplifies ‘good practice’ when delivering Acts of Collective Worship.
 Three of the presenters shown are BCM staff delivering assemblies in both primary and secondary schools.

 - RE, adhering to ‘Faith Makes a Difference’, Birmingham Agreed RE Syllabus